 - Thank you for wearing orange and buying orange to support hunger action.

 - Thank you for continuing to care enough to “Act on Hunger” – together we sent 150 postcards to our Senators asking that they continue support the funding of hunger and nutrition programs in the federal budget.

 On September 24, Casa Kindness Sunday, over 75 participants assembled 300 Casa Kindness Bags to distribute.

 - Thank you for the many many (yes, over a thousand) granola bars, water bottles, juice boxes, (etc.), that you contributed to our Kindness Bags.

 - A special thank you to Barnett Management for the 150 $10.00 food gift cards donated to our efforts.

 - With gratitude for all our Hunger Action Ministry volunteers: the team whose time, energy, talent as well as generosity (lunches, bus tickets) contributed to the success of our Kindness Sunday activities.
 We are very grateful for the help of a few of our Casa families and their teens and pre-teens who helped with the delivery, transfer and display of all the kindness bag items on Sunday morning.

 Over 200 kindness bags were delivered to Circle the City, a nationally recognized organization.
 Offering direction and compassion, Circle the City provides medical, physical and counseling services to the homeless throughout Maricopa County.

-- Sister Adele O’Sullivan, founder and Chief Medical Officer, spoke to us about hunger, homelessness and poverty; and we learned that 80% of those served in the agency’s respite center never go back to the streets.
+- Sister Adele O’Sullivan, founder and Chief Medical Officer (now retired), spoke to us about hunger, homelessness and poverty; and we learned that 80% of those served in the agency’s respite center never go back to the streets.

 Visit St Mary’s food bank and download the 30 ways in 30 days calendar for additional Hunger Action ideas.